alnah/cs-data-structures/concepts.md

 Traverse the left subtree first, visit the root, and then traverse the right subtree.

 - ex.
 For printing the tree's contents in order.

+# Red-Black Tree - RBTree and RBNode

+A red-black tree is a kind of binary search tree that solves the "balancing" problem.
+It contains a bit of extra logic to ensure that as nodes are inserted and deleted, the tree remains relatively balanced.

+- Each node is either red or black
+- The root is black
+- All nil leaf nodes are black
+- If a node is red, then both its children are black
+- All paths from a single node go through the same number of black nodes to reach any of its descendant nil nodes

+The re-balancing of a red-black tree does not result in a perfectly balanced tree.
+However, its insertion and deletion operations, along with the tree rearrangement and recoloring, are always performed in O(log(n)) time.